etk7pq/budget-analyzer/README.md

 ## 6) What's Next

-**Planned Improvements:**
-1. **Database Integration**: Replace in-memory storage with PostgreSQL or MongoDB for persistence
-2. **User Authentication**: Add API key or JWT-based authentication for multi-user support
-3. **Historical Analysis**: Track expenses over time and provide trend analysis
-4. **Category-Specific Inflation**: Use different inflation rates per expense category
-5. **Budget Alerts**: Notify users when expenses exceed thresholds
-6. **Export Functionality**: Generate CSV/PDF reports of financial summaries

-**Refactors:**
+**Planned Improvements:** Future work includes database integration to replace in-memory storage with PostgreSQL or MongoDB for persistence, user authentication using API keys or JWT-based authentication for multi-user support, historical analysis to track expenses over time and provide trend analysis, category-specific inflation using different inflation rates per expense category, budget alerts to notify users when expenses exceed thresholds, and export functionality to generate CSV/PDF reports of financial summaries.

-- Extract business logic into separate modules (e.g., `calculations.py`, `forecasting.py`)
-- Add configuration management class for better env var handling
-- Implement proper error handling with custom exception classes
-- Add request validation using a library like `marshmallow` or `pydantic`
+**Refactors:** Planned refactoring includes extracting business logic into separate modules (e.g., `calculations.py`, `forecasting.py`), adding a configuration management class for better env var handling, implementing proper error handling with custom exception classes, and adding request validation using a library like `marshmallow` or `pydantic`.

-**Stretch Features:**
-- Machine learning model for expense prediction based on historical patterns
-- Integration with banking APIs for automatic expense import
-- Web dashboard (React/Vue frontend) for visual budget analysis
-- Mobile app (React Native) for on-the-go expense tracking
+**Stretch Features:** Potential stretch features include a machine learning model for expense prediction based on historical patterns, integration with banking APIs for automatic expense import, a web dashboard (React/Vue frontend) for visual budget analysis, and a mobile app (React Native) for on-the-go expense tracking.

 ## 7) Links